FAQs

 Exceptions may be made for students who must withdraw from the program prior to their planned arrival on campus because they test positive for COVID-19.
 Under these circumstances, you may request a deferral to a later term or apply for a full refund.
 To process a refund request, the Institute may request proof of a positive COVID-19 PCR test result from a doctor, pharmacy, health center, or other testing site.

-• Financial aid is available to all students and the applications are evaluated at the Early Decision deadline and then again at the Priority Decision deadline.
-To be considered for financial aid, students must first submit a completed program application and then submit a financial aid application within five business days.
-If a student is applying for the program at the Early Decision deadline, they must also submit a financial aid application by the same deadline.
+• Financial aid is available to all students and the applications are evaluated at the Priority Decision deadline.
+To be considered for financial aid, students must submit a completed program application and financial aid application by March 11, 2024.
 The Priority Decision deadline is the last opportunity to be considered for financial aid.
 Financial aid has no bearing on the admissions review process and awards are released at the same time as an admissions decision.
 We strongly recommend that students apply at the earliest possible deadline.

 • We aim to provide affordable educational opportunities to as many qualified applicants as possible.
 If the tuition cost is a barrier to your attendance in any way, we encourage you to apply.
 Partial financial assistance is awarded based upon need, as well as other determining factors.
 Please note that a student’s need for financial aid has no bearing on admission to the program.
 Aid can be awarded to both domestic and international participants.
 Members of historically underrepresented groups are encouraged to apply.